What to Look for When Buying Essential Oils For Anxiety

 What To Look For

 We started with what to avoid.
 This allows us to cull our enormous amount of choice into something manageable.
-Now, let’s focus on what to look for when purchasing essential oils.
+Now, let’s focus on what to look for when purchasing essential oils for anxiety.

 Unfortunately, the term “organic” means different things in different countries, but it is one more possible indicator of quality.
 Looking for oils that are organic should be your first choice.
 If plants are treated with pesticides, any contaminants will be even more concentrated in the essential oil.
 This is especially important for citrus oils since they begin high in the tree and are easier targets for pesticides.
 Some retailers also carry oils that are “unsprayed,” where the farms are not certified as organic, but they do not spray their crops, and many high-quality oils are also wildcrafted.